reberthkss/Missionaries-and-Monks/README.md

 ## Solutions

-The problem was solved using three different languages: Java, Python and Prolog:
+The problem was solved using cpp:

 ### CPP